 Our Helsinki – Thira (Santorini) flight was a straight route and took 3.40hrs.
 Greece isn’t actually that far from Finland!
 There’s also no time difference.
 The flight route took us over the islands and we had a nice aerial view of them.

-For Greece, as of July – September the requirements are: Quarantine is not required.
-You need to have 1 of the following:
+For Greece, as of July – September the requirements are: Quarantine is not required and you need to have 1 of the following:

 - Proof of full vaccination, completed at least 14 days before.

 - Negative PCR-test certificate.
 Test taken within 72hrs prior to arrival.

 - Negative Antigen test certificate.
 Test taken within 48hrs prior to arrival.

 - A proof of recovery from covid.
 Valid 30 days after first positive test – up to 180 days.

 Facts and First Impressions – the Greek Islands

 Here we come to the part where we travel and arrive to the Greek Islands.
 We chose to stay in the Cyclades group of islands and explore a few of them.
 Avoided the mainland and didn’t manage to visit Crete this time but would love to go to there next time.
 We stayed at Paros, Ios and Santorini.
 This was my first time in Greece and there are always some interesting observations when you visit a place for the first time..
 Here’s my collection: